Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Discussion

 \subsection{Responsibility and Accountability of AI Companies Towards Users}

 Company-imposed model changes and guardrails manifested as obstacles to be navigated by our participants.
-They critiqued the opaque nature of these updates, which caused them to feel their concerns were unimportant.
+They critiqued the lack of transparency in these updates, which made them feel their concerns were unimportant.
 These perceptions can have real emotional impacts on individuals who rely on their companions for support and fulfillment, who must also navigate the uncertainty of sudden changes in personality and behaviour.
 Previous work has emphasized the negative effects of ``identity discontinuity'' after app updates on dedicated AI companion platforms such as Replika \cite{de2024lessons, hanson2024replika}.
-We argue that these risks are even greater for general-purpose platforms like ChatGPT, where AI companionship is but one use case that competes for attention with broader product goals and safety policies.
+We argue that these risks are even greater for general-purpose platforms like ChatGPT, where AI companionship is only one use case competing for attention alongside broader product goals and safety policies.
+LLMs tend to produce homogenous outputs even across different models \cite{JiangetalArtificialHivemindOpenEnded2025}, exacerbating the difficulty of catering to diverse user intents and preferences.
 As such, updates or interventions that seem justified at the platform level can still be experienced as relational disruptions.
-Similarly, past work flagged the lack of transparency in LLM updates impact negatively on user trust \cite{ma2024schrodinger}.
+The lack of transparency in such updates has been shown to erode users' trust and sense of control \cite{ma2024schrodinger}.
+Further community-oriented research is needed to mitigate adverse effects on individuals with diverse values and usage patterns.